This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 If your hunting includes digiscoping or photography of some sort, then you should go with the fixed eyepieces to get excellent image quality.
-On the other hand, a zoom eyepiece will give you excellent shooting and hunting tool to locate, zoom in, and scan for details.
+On the other hand, a zoom eyepiece will give you an excellent shooting and hunting tool to locate, zoom in, and scan for details.

 Most shooters and hunters prefer eyepieces with plenty of eye relief since they do not wish to have their eyes positioned close to the eyepiece when they shoot.
 Interchangeable eyepieces will give you the option to change power ranges to suit different activities, although this means you have to pay a bit more just for the eyepiece alone.